Brilight/DeePEB/README.md

 This repo provides the source code of DeePEB, created by Qipan on 2022.1.18, project set up on 2021.9.

-For some privacy and copyright concerns, we only provide one test data; more training and test data are accessible upon proper requirements.
+For some privacy and copyright concerns, the dataset and trained models are partially provided; more training and test data are accessible upon proper requirements.

-Detailed algorithms and details can be found in our paper, which can be cited as:
+Detailed algorithms and details can be found in our [paper](https://github.com/Brilight/DeePEB/blob/main/ICCAD2022-468-DeePEB.pdf), which can be cited as (going to update):